Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Conclusions

-Below we summarize our main findings: \begin{enumerate} \item We demonstrated the no-go theorem~\cite{Chernodub:2022qlz} regarding the impossibility of continuation of the imaginary-angular-frequency thermodynamics to the real angular frequencies using an analytical $1+1$-dimensional toy model, revealing the development of the fractality of thermodynamics for the former. \item Since fractalization does not show up in the classical, kinetic theory treatment of imaginary rotation, we conclude that this is a purely quantum effect. \item We found similar fractalization on the unbounded Minkowski space for imaginary rotation, as well as in the thermodynamic (infinite volume) limit of the bounded system. \item For the case of a causal boundary that excludes the light cylinder, we were able to restore the analytical continuation from imaginary to real rotation in the limit of slow rotation and large temperatures. \item We attributed the exotic fractalization properties to a ninionic deformation~\eq{eq_ninionic} of statistical distributions at imaginary angular frequencies~\cite{Chernodub:2022qlz}. \end{enumerate}
+Below we summarize our main findings: \begin{enumerate} \item We demonstrated the no-go theorem~\cite{Chernodub:2022qlz} regarding the impossibility of continuation of the imaginary-angular-frequency thermodynamics to the real angular frequencies using an analytical $1+1$-dimensional toy model, revealing the development of the fractality of thermodynamics for the former. \item Since fractalization does not show up in the classical, kinetic theory treatment of imaginary rotation, we conclude that this is a purely quantum effect. \item We found similar fractalization on the unbounded Minkowski space for imaginary rotation, as well as in the thermodynamic (infinite volume) limit of the bounded system. \item For the case of a causal boundary that excludes the light cylinder, we were able to restore the analytical continuation from imaginary to real rotation in the limit of slow rotation and large temperatures. \item We attributed the exotic fractalization properties to a ninionic deformation~\eq{eq_ninionic} of statistical distributions at imaginary angular frequencies~\cite{Chernodub:2022qlz}. \item These statements are applicable both for massless and massive fields, with the fractal features become pronounced in the thermodynamic limit for massive particles.
+While an increasing mass of bosons enhances the moment of inertia $K_2$ and the shape coefficient $K_4$ of the rotating gas, this effect vanishes in the high-temperature limit.